 Wrong Fit for This Page

 If you are a procurement team at a major operator building an automation RFP list, this page is a useful starting directory but not a substitute for an integrator-led requirements process.
 If you are a market research analyst looking for a complete competitive matrix, this page is too focused on the operator’s decision to be useful.
-This page is written for producers and contract pumpers trying to understand which vendor plays where in the stack.
+This page is written for independent producers (2 wells to 2,000+) trying to understand which vendor plays where in the stack, regardless of whether the field work is done by company pumpers or a contract pumping outfit.

 FAQ